jeremy-farnault/react-game/README.md

     - Don't forget more heroes button and modal
     - Don't forget hero panel and hero details popup
 - Integrate chat
+- Save user data in database
+- Start to work on multiplayer

 Defending should put the current hero on shadow color and not the foes